Automatic Writing: How to Channel Spiritual Guidance Through the Written Word

 What Is Automatic Writing?

 Regardless of the source, the messages received through automatic writing consistently demonstrate a quality of wisdom, compassion, and perspective that exceeds the writer's normal mode of thinking.
-The words feel like they are being given rather than generated.
+The words feel as though they are being given rather than generated.

 Today, automatic writing is practiced by spiritual seekers, psychics, therapists, and creatives worldwide as a tool for accessing deeper wisdom and guidance.